Skip the Tailor: Learn How to Hem Your Own Pants

 5. Sew the Hem

-How to hem a Pair of Pants by hand
+How to hem a pair of pants by hand

 Hand sewing your pants hem is ideal for dress pants because you can sew the hem without having your stitches show on the outside of your pants.
 The best way is to use a blind hem stitch.
 Here’s how: